-When it comes to promoting your product there are many strategies that you can put into place to get your product in front of your customers.
+When it comes to promoting your product, there are many strategies that you can put in place to get your product in front of your customers.
 There are two main strategies, push and pull, that will help you sell your product.
 Depending on the infrastructure and type of small business you own, each strategy has its benefits.

 - Direct selling to customers in showrooms

 - Package or display design

 There are many advantages to using a push marketing strategy including:

 - The ability to establish a sales channel

 - Create product exposure, demand, and consumer awareness about a product